-Synthetic Oil vs. Synthetic Blend vs. Regular Oil
+Synthetic Oil vs. Synthetic Blend vs. Conventional Oil

 Synthetic motor oil has gone through a chemically engineered process.
 Synthetic oil molecules are more uniform in shape with fewer impurities and better properties than conventional oil molecules.
 In general, synthetic oil has better extreme high temperature and low temperature performance.
 Synthetic oils are generally formulated with higher performing additives.

 The difference between synthetic oil and a synthetic blend is that a synthetic blend motor oil uses a mixture of synthetic and conventional base oils for added resistance to oxidation (compared to conventional oil) and provide excellent low-temperature properties.

 High-mileage motor oil is specially formulated for late model vehicles or newer vehicles with over 75,000 miles.
 High mileage motor oil, with its unique additives and formulation, helps to reduce oil burn-off, and helps prevent oil leaks that may occur in older engines.
 Pennzoil sells many kinds of high-mileage motor oil, such as Pennzoil Platinum® High Mileage Full Synthetic Motor Oil and Pennzoil® High Mileage Motor Oil